fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 4. A DHCP option 60, Class ID, set to `PXEClient:Arch:xxxxx:UNDI:yyyzzz`.

-<font color="#d52349">Step 2.</font>
+## Step 2

 The DHCP or Proxy DHCP Service responds by sending a `DHCPOFFER` message to the client on the standard DHCP reply port (68).
 If this is a Proxy DHCP Service, then the client IP address field is null (`0.0.0.0`).
 If this is a DHCP Service, then the returned client IP address field is valid.

 At this point, other DHCP Services and BOOTP Services also respond with DHCP offers or BOOTP reply messages to port (68).
 Each message